-The Corporation compensates its executive officers primarily through base salary, annual bonuses and long-term equity based incentives, being participation in the Option Plan and Long-Term Incentive Plan (the "LTIP").
-In addition, the Corporation's NEOs participate in the Corporation's benefit programs, including life insurance and health and dental, on the same basis that such benefits are offered to all employees of the Corporation.
+The Corporation compensates its executive officers primarily through base salary, annual bonuses and long-term equity based incentives, being participation in the Stock Option Plan (the "Option Plan") and Long-Term Incentive Plan (the "LTIP").

 1. Base Salary

 Base salary is the principal component of executive compensation.
 Base salary for NEOs reflects (i) the scope, complexity and responsibility of the role of the NEO; (ii) competitiveness with salary levels for similar positions at companies included in the market comparator group; (iii) the NEOs previous experience and performance; and (iv) the NEOs performance rating.